 Months of preparation, reading, classes and research couldn’t have prepared these two first-time parents for what we were about to endure.
 Minutes after our daughter, Amelia, was born, we were informed of her fragile state and that Children’s Hospital of Wisconsin was en route in the sky.

 Amelia inhaled meconium in the womb, which resulted in serious lung problems.
 Our hometown hospital was doing as much as they could, but wasn’t able to give Amelia the care she needed.
 When the Transport Team from Children’s Hospital arrived, we were confused, exhausted and terrified — and they could tell.

 Who would have known that the little girl who would rather play “doll hospital” than “house” would someday work in the #1 NICU in the country?
 Who would have known that the preteen girl obsessed with “Cherry Ames” nurse series of books would eventually work in the #1 NICU in the country?
-Who would have known that the NICU nurse would become …Continue reading →
+Who would have known that the NICU nurse would become …Click here to continue reading

 Once an infant is stable, they may be transferred from our NICU to our NPCU.